BrunoPdOliveir4/BrunoPdOliveir4/README.md

 ## Show must go on!
 But before that, we need to start

 ### I am Bruno Pedroso, 23 years old.
-I have basic knowledge in Java, Python and Cybersecurity.
+I have knowledge in Java, Python and Cybersecurity.
 My most mastered programming language is Javascript.

 - 🔭 I’m currently working as a freelancer
 - 🌱 I’m currently learning/improving my knowledge in NestJS